denise-df/The-Librarian-from-Alexandria---804611/README.md

 The dataset consists of over 1,000 scanned pages of ancient texts, each labeled with the font used.
 The files are stored in a CSV (`pages.csv`) referencing image files in the `img/` directory.

 ### 2.1 Design Choices and Key Ideas
 - **Data Quality First**
+Before training we:
+- Verified image existence by checking paths and filtering out missing or unreadable files.
-  We started with a check for missing or unreadable images.
-A new `exist` column flagged whether each image file was present.
-Entries with missing images were dropped to avoid issues during training.
+- Added a binary `exist` column which flagged whether each image file was present and entries with missing images were dropped to avoid issues during training.

 - **Font Label Mapping**
   Since the dataset consists of font names (e.g., "cicero", "vesta") associated with each image, we mapped these strings to integer labels using a Python dictionary.
 We identified **11 unique fonts**, and assigned values from 0 to 10 for model compatibility, for example:
   ```python